Friday, April 17, 2026

 New name for the blog

-This blog has been named "The Building of N76012", which is the N-number of the RV-12 that I started in 2013.
+This blog was originally named "The Building of N76012", which is the N-number of the RV-12 that I started in 2013.
 Now that I'm preparing to build an RV-15, the name needs to be changed.
-I don't have an N-number for the -15 yet, so it's not an option to just extend the title to include the new number.
+I don't have an N-number for the RV-15 yet, so it's not an option to just extend the title to include the new N-number.
 That's also not particularly elegant.

 Turns out, I already had a name and it fits perfectly.
 "Hill's Air Force LLC" is a small holding company for the express purpose of titling all of my aviation assets.
 Specifically, N76012 and two hangars at the Delaware Municipal Airport, H-10 and H-11.
 With the upcoming addition, HAF will be comprised of two aircraft in two hangars.
 Now the blog name is quite fitting.